-From Agile To Analytics: 6 Key Trends For Internal Auditors In 2019
+From Agile to Analytics: 6 Key Trends for Internal Auditors

 2018 was an interesting year for audit professionals in Europe and the world over.
 The next year, however, promises to bring even bigger challenges and opportunities for internal auditors – ranging from agile to analytics.
 Here’s a look at some of the key trends to look out for in 2019:

 Companies are increasingly focusing on their core competencies and outsourcing a lot of ancillary operations and activities to vendors or third-party partners.
 However, this outsourcing is not without its risks.
 This can be a complex thing to manage for internal audit teams.
 Who then is to audit the third-

 party service providers?
 Such external vendors have contractual obligations and service level agreements that need to be met.
 There are a whole host of risks to monitor and processes to be maintained.
 Monitoring and auditing these can be challenging, time-consuming and costly.
 Some internal audit teams now have supplier assurance duties and this trend seems to be on the rise.

 A talent shortage is in evidence for the internal audit function in certain countries and industries.
 With new regulations coming into force in 2018, and many more planned for the coming years, the need for qualified audit professionals is being felt across the board.
 Companies aiming for a specific headcount level are finding it hard to fill roles in a timely manner.

 Another area experiencing an increased focus from both large and small audit companies is the digital risk.
 Digital tools and channels present cybersecurity risk and the associated financial and reputational damage.
 The focus is shifting towards managing data flows, digital processes and authorisation matrices and likewise internal auditors may have to also focus on this too.